Azure-Samples/azure-health-data-and-ai-samples/samples/FHIR-to-FHIR/API-for-FHIR-to-API-for-FHIR/docs/Error_Handling.md

 # FHIR Bulk Loader
-Once the data copied to 'ndjson' destination container, FHIR Bulk loader start the process.
+Once the data is copied to 'ndjson' destination container, FHIR Bulk loader starts the process.

 - User can get the details for the error
     1. NDJSON error:
         - When NDJSON file failed to process.
 The FHIR Bulk loader will move the file to 'ndjsonerr' container with the details.
-        - User can access these file and make required changes and re-pushed the files to 'ndjson' container manually.
+        - User can access these files and make required changes and re-pushed the files to 'ndjson' container manually.
     2. Bundle error:
         - When Bundle file failed to process.
 The FHIR Bulk loader will move the file to 'bundleserr' container with the details.
-        - User can access these file and make required changes and re-pushed the files to 'bundle' container manually.
+        - User can access these files and make required changes and re-pushed the files to 'bundle' container manually.

-        **NOTE** : There are cases when we get error from fhir server like internal server error(500) or throttled(429).
+        **NOTE** : There are cases when we get error from FHIR server like internal server error(500) or throttled(429).
 For such case user can manually re-pushed the files to 'bundle' container manually without making changes in file(but need to change file type from error to json before pushing)